m3onguyen-lgtm/Form/README.md

    - Open Terminal in Cursor (View > Terminal or Cmd+J/Ctrl+J)
    - Type:
      ```bash
-     cd Documents/Projects  # or wherever you want your code to be stored in your computer
+     cd Documents/Projects  # or wherever you want your code
      git clone [paste your URL here]
      ```
    - Once cloned, click "Open a folder" again and select your new project folder

-   Note: The folder will be named the same as your repository (e.g., "my-website")

 3. Get your project running:
    - In Cursor, press Cmd+J (Mac) or Ctrl+J (Windows) to open the terminal